Overseer character icon Overseer

-Stop switching programs, PDFs, playlists, and browser windows just to run a game.
-Overseer unifies the tools you use today in one convenient digital GM screen.
+Stop switching programs, PDFs, playlists, and browser windows.
+Overseer organizes the tools you use today in one convenient digital GM screen.

 No subscriptions

 Overseer is a one-time purchase desktop application.
-Once you purchase Overseer, it's yours forever including all future updates.
-Signup for early access to get Overseer for only $15.
-That's 50% off the planned launch price.
+Once you buy it, it's yours forever including all future updates.

 Questions?

-Email us at hello@overseer.studio with any specific questions or comments
+Email me at tom@overseer.studio with any specific questions or comments.

 Overseer Studio is a desktop application built for tabletop gaming that organizes all the tools a GM uses to run their games.
 It's not a VTT and it's not a new tool to learn.
 Overseer Studio simply makes running your games easier and more streamlined.
 Overseer Studio is offline-first and runs on any Windows, macOS, or Linux computer.